cnbm/container-orchestration/design.md

 ## Benchmark run types

 The CNBM-CO benchmark is composed of a number of micro-benchmarks, called *benchmark run types* (or simply run types) which are covering different areas.
+See [here](https://github.com/cnbm/container-orchestration/blob/master/pkg/generic/constants.go#L14) for a more formal definition.

 ### `scaling`